ozkantuba/CreativeProgrammingI/Assignments/Week12_FinalProject.md

 Please re-write your final concept statements based on the feedback you have recieved.

 **TROUBLE COMING UP WITH IDEAS?**
 This project is all yours.
-It should come from your passions, think about the topics/fields/things/subjects you are must passionate about.
+It should come from your passions.
 As a jumping off point, think about things you've enjoyed doing this semester, and things that you're generally obsessed with.
 If you love binge-watching crappy 80s TV, maybe a project that manipulates or analyzes millions of frames of video from those shows.
 If you are super into language, maybe a poem-generating sketch that outputs printable book PDFs with auto-generated illustrations.

 There are some techniques you can use: